 During the day big screens show the latest block buster surrounding the pool area and also the Aquaduck, a waterslide wraps around the ship which kept the kids amused for hours.
 For the adults there is the Senses Spa & Salon, as well as a swimming pool, a drinks area known as the District showing televised sport and one can dance the night away at Evolution or maybe try a light refreshment at Pink champagne bar.

 Initially owned by pirates, Nassau has become a very popular tourist destination with its attractive harbour, colourful shops and tropical climate.
 As soon as we stepped off the ship, we were propositioned with taxi tours around the island, sellers fobbing off the latest Guess handbag for a bargain and of course hair braiding.
 I asked the lady ‘Could you braid my husband’s hair’ which is non-existent, and she said ‘of course, he is free of charge.’
-In Nassau, everyone seemed to be on Bahamian time, as it took a long time for our coffees to arrive in the Greek café.
-However, the locals are very friendly and hospitable and once we spoke to the waiter, he asked us all sorts of questions as to where we were from and about the Disney cruise.
+In Nassau, everyone seemed to be on Bahamian time, as it took a long time for our coffees to arrive in the local café.
+However, residents are very friendly and hospitable and once we spoke to the waiter, he asked us all sorts of questions as to where we were from and about the Disney cruise.

 Disney’s Magical Island